 Intellectual property litigation involves complex legal and factual questions which makes the outcome of any such proceedings subject to considerable uncertainty.
 Not only can such litigation divert management's attention, but it can also expose us to damages and potential injunctive relief which, if granted, may preclude us from making, using or selling particular products or technology.
 Uncertainties resulting from our participation in intellectual property litigation or other proceedings could have a material adverse effect on our ability to compete in the marketplace.
-There could also be public announcements of the results of hearings, motions or interim proceedings or developments that could be perceived negatively by analysts or investors and the value of such intellectual property could be diminished.
+There could also be public announcements of the results of hearings, motions or interim proceedings or developments that could be precived negatively by analysts or investors and the value of such intellectual property could be diminished.
 Accordingly, the market price of our common stock may decline.
-Uncertainties resulting from the initiation and continuation of intellectual property litigation or other proceedings could have a material adverse effect on our business, financial condition and results of operation.
+Uncertainties resulting from the initiation and continuation of intellectual property litigation or other proceedings, financial condition and results of operation.